Hanstholm: The Municipal reform of 2007

-The harbour
+Port of Hanstholm

 Hanstholm is located on the northern edge of a salt dome, and this edge consists of very hard chalk, which is the reason that ice age erosion did not remove these formations.
 Because the ocean streams in this area prevent the ocean from freezing, and because of Hanstholm's geographic location, it is the perfect place for an industrial harbour, open all year.

 In 1917, the Danish Parliament decided by law to build a harbour in Hanstholm.
 However, this was delayed by numerous incidents, including the low grants in the 1930s, and even though the Germans had plans to use the harbour as part of their strategy when they occupied Denmark in the Second World War, they stopped all construction in June 1943, removed all machines and blew up the buildings on the beach.

 After the Second World War, a political struggle began to complete the harbour's construction, but the other harbours in Denmark feared this.
 But the passing of a new law on 29 April 1960 finally led to the harbour's completion.
 It opened in 1967 and today is one of the largest harbours in Denmark.

 Fjord Line ferries sailed from Hanstholm until autumn 2008 to Western Norway (Egersund, Haugesund and Bergen).
-Fjord Line's fast ferry Fjord Cat to Kristiansand sailed from the harbour(ex-MasterCat and Mads Mols) until October 2009.
+Fjord Line's fast ferry Fjord Cat to Kristiansand sailed from the harbour (ex-MasterCat and Mads Mols) until October 2009.

 Previously there has also been a ferry service to the Faroe Islands and Iceland from Hanstholm with the ferry Norröna owned by the Faroese shipping company Smyril Line.
 But in the autumn of 2010, after almost 20 years of regular ferry service to and from the Faroe Islands and Iceland, the shipping company Smyril Line unexpectedly chose to stop all of its operations to and from Hanstholm.
-Instead it moved all Danish operations to Hirtshals approximately 140 km north of Hanstholm.
+Instead it moved all Danish operations to the Port of Hirtshals approximately 140 km north of Hanstholm.

 With the loss of the ferry service to the Faroe Islands and Iceland, Hanstholm also lost its last ferry connection to and from the city, but there are still on-going attempts to establish new ferry routes to the city, and at the same time try to get some of the old ferry routes back to the port of Hanstholm.